 Spanish citizenship by marriage

 Unlike in the movies, you can’t marry a Spanish person and become a Spanish citizen overnight.
 You still have to prove you’ve lived in Spain for at least a year.
-However, marriage speeds things up considerably.
+However, Spanish citizenship by marriage speeds things up considerably.

 Rather than having to live in Spain for 10 years, being married reduces the residency time to just one.